YangLiu9208/CMCIR/README.md

 - [pytorch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)

 ### Datasets
 We conducted our experiment on large-scale event-level urban dataset [SUTD-TrafficQA](https://sutdcv.github.io/SUTD-TrafficQA/#/) and three benchmark real-world datasets [TGIF-QA](https://github.com/YunseokJANG/tgif-qa), [MSVD-QA](https://github.com/xudejing/video-question-answering) and [MSRVTT-QA](https://github.com/xudejing/video-question-answering).
-The preprocessing steps are the same as the offcial ones.
+The preprocessing steps are the same as the official ones.
 Please find more details from these datasets.

 ### Codes
 Code will be released when it is fully prepared, please stay focusing on!